ahmad-mirsalari/TransLib/fixed_precision/dwt/README.md

 # DWT test
 This test performs a DWT (Discrete Wavelet Transformation).
-In this folder you can find pre-generated golden models for FP32 and FP16ALT formats.
+In this folder you can find golden model and optimized c code for FP32, FP16, and FP16ALT formats.

 ## Running a test
 After the platform and the SDK setup you can run the test: